DDeGroot1/Capstone/README.md

 # Capstone
+Export the contents of this repository and put them in your python working directory.

 ## Obtaining Dataset
 The first thing you will need to do is pull down the Kaggle Dataset.
 Run "PullDownImages.ipynb" in a Jupyter Notebook or "PullDownImages.py" in a different IDE.